Dalkon Shield: History

-Marketing

 In February 1970, Davis's study on his Dalkon Shield was published in the American Journal of Obstetrics and Gynecology.
 It did not mention his status as a co-inventor, or his financial interest in the device, nor was it peer-reviewed before publication.
-In the time between the study's submission to the journal and its publication, several women had become pregnant, making the pregnancy rate 3-5%, and taking it from better than other IUDs and oral contraceptives on the market to worse.
+In the time between the study's submission to the journal and its publication, several women had become pregnant, making the pregnancy rate 3-5%, worse rates compared to other IUDs and oral contraceptives on the market.

 The Dalkon Corporation in 1970 gained another investor, J. Earl, M.D., a medical practitioner in Defiance, Ohio.
 Looking for a large retailer with marketing experience to sell their product, Earl met with a representative from A.H.
 Robins Company and sold them ownership rights and royalties.
 Robins was a pharmaceutical company but had no previous experience with birth control, nor had it made a medical device, an unregulated area at the time.

-The Dalkon Shield was promoted as a safer alternative compared to birth control pills, which at the time were the subject of many safety concerns.
-Dr. Davis himself was a participant in the 1970 Nelson hearings, which were congressional hearings led by Senator Gaylord Nelson regarding the safety of oral contraceptives.
-He asserted that oral contraceptives with high doses of hormones were dangerous and that the efficacy of the pill was "greatly overrated".

-Release

-In January 1971, Dalkon Shield went into the market, beginning in the United States and Puerto Rico, spearheaded by a large marketing campaign.
-At its peak, about 2.8 million women used the Dalkon Shield in the U.S.
+In January 1971, the Dalkon Shield went into the market, beginning in the United States and Puerto Rico, spearheaded by a large marketing campaign.
+At its peak, about 2.2 million women used the Dalkon Shield in the United States alone.

-Design flaws

-Bacterial wicking tail string

-While looking for a material for the tail string, Davis and Lerner discovered Supramid.
-Supramid was a cable-like suture material made of hundreds of fine inner nylon fibers encased by a smooth nylon outer sheath that was commonly used to repair tears in the tendons of horses.
-In 1971, a quality control supervisor found that the strings were able to wick water and suggested heat-sealing the ends of the string to form a barrier against wicking, but management rejected the idea as cost prohibitive.
-In addition to the string's ability to wick bacteria, the string also had a propensity to deteriorate inside the body, adding additional risks and giving bacteria another avenue to enter the string.
-These properties allowed bacteria to pass through the cervix into the uterus, bypassing the cervical mucus, which normally acts as a barrier against infection.